Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/out_of_scope.md

 - your contry name
 - you girl
 - gsaf
-- expert of rasa
 - i want play ball
 - flight catch up
 - how do you like your coffee
-- Can you get analytics on who I'm chatting with when I use Rasa
 - coronavirus
 - have you heard of corona?
 - where do i type in commandy